v-htinwala/07-eShopLegacyWebForms/src/eShopLegacyWebForms/reports/Report-Status.md

 - ✅ Improved performance and security posture

 ## Next Steps
-**Proceed to Phase 3**: Run `/phase3-migratecode` to begin code migration.
+**Proceed to Phase 4**: Testing & Validation

 This will:
-- Create new ASP.NET Core 8.0 MVC project structure
-- Migrate Web Forms pages to Controllers and Views
-- Update Entity Framework 6 to EF Core 8
-- Modernize dependency injection and logging
+- Create unit tests for services and controllers
+- Set up integration tests for database operations
-- Implement Microsoft Entra ID authentication foundation
+- Test authentication flows with Entra ID
+- Perform manual testing of all CRUD operations
+- Validate pagination, validation, and error handling
-- Preserve all business logic and data models
+- Performance testing and optimization
+- Security validation

-**Estimated Time**: 4-5 weeks for complete migration
+**Estimated Time**: 1-2 weeks for complete testing

 ---
-*Last Updated: December 10, 2025 - Phase 2 Complete*
+*Last Updated: December 10, 2025 - Phase 3 Complete*